-When Scott Keyes graduated from college, he knew two things — that he would never be rich and that he wanted to see as much of the world as possible.
-Although most people told him that a lack of funds would preclude frequent international travel, he figured there had to be a solution.
+When Scott Keyes graduated from college, he knew two things: that he would never be rich, and that he wanted to see as much of the world as possible.
+Although most people told him that a lack of funds would preclude frequent international travel, he knew there had to be a solution.

 He threw himself into learning everything he could about flight pricing.
 Before long, he understood airfare patterns fairly well, and he began connecting with an online community of fellow cheap-flight hunters.

 Then, in 2013, Scott came across the best bargain he’d ever seen: $130 for round-trip airfare from New York City to Milan.
 He spent the money (roughly the price of a mid-range suitcase), went on the trip, and when he returned, found himself bombarded with questions from his friends and coworkers.
 They all wanted to know if he could tell them the next time he found such a great deal.

 And, just like that, Scott’s Cheap Flights was born.
 At first, it was just a side project — a newsletter service that sent out emails about inexpensive airfare.
 But, as subscribers started spreading the word, more and more people signed up.
 By August 2015, there had been so much organic growth that Scott turned the operation into a full-fledged business.

 Today, Scott’s Cheap Flights offers both free and premium options.
-Subscribers to the free service can expect several emails a week about bargain airfare, while premium users receive more frequent notifications and even better bargains.
+Subscribers to the free service can expect several emails a week about inexpensive airfare, while premium users receive more frequent notifications and even better bargains.
 Scott still spends hours every day looking for great deals, but he doesn’t work alone anymore — about 30 budget-airfare whizzes have joined his team to make the travel magic happen.